How to Prevent Stomach Ulcers

 How do I know if I have a stomach ulcer?

-It’s good to recognize the symptoms that a lesion in the mucous membrane could be present.
-This will help you choose a home remedy.
-So pay attention:
+It’s good to recognize the symptoms that may show you may have a lesion in the mucous membrane.
+This, in turn, will help you choose a home remedy.

-You may feel a sharp burning between your sternum and your belly button, even without having eaten too much, or forcing some kind of movement.
+You may feel a sharp burning between your sternum and your belly button, even without having eaten too much.
 The pain can vary in intensity and duration.

 It appears most often between meals because this is when the stomach is empty.
-The best way to describe it is to call it “burning” in the belly.
-You will most likely suffer from this more at night and when you’re hungry, or when it’s been a long time since your last meal.
+Because of this, you will most likely suffer from this more at night and when you’re hungry, or when it’s been a long time since your last meal.

-As mentioned previously, digestive ulcers present different symptoms.
+As mentioned previously, digestive ulcers give different symptoms.
 You need to be on the lookout for them, and remember that you may not always experience the same symptoms each time.
-There may even be some symptoms that you never experience.
+In addition, there may even be some symptoms that you’ll never experience.
 These symptoms include: